 Glass Fibre Reinforced Gypsum panel is a new trend in rapid building construction technology.
-GFRG panels are manufactured from high-quality gypsum plaster (beta plaster), reinforced with glass fiber rovings and special additives.
-This product was originally developed and used since 1990 in Australia by Rapid wall Building Systems.
+GFRG panels are manufactured from high-quality gypsum plaster (beta plaster), reinforced with glass fibre rovings and special additives.
+This product was originally developed and used in 1990 in Australia by Rapid wall Building Systems.

 Presently, these panels are manufactured in a few Asian countries like India, China, Saudi Arabia and Oman.
 In Australia, several buildings had been built using the Rapid wall technology, but the use of the panels was restricted to walls, resisting gravity loads.
 The floors were made of conventional reinforced concrete slabs.